alphagov/govuk_template_jar/README.md

 # govuk_template_jar

-JAR version of govuk_template self-hosted on github
+[WebJar](http://www.webjars.org/) version of govuk_template assets self-hosted on github.

 ## How to build / deploy